followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/4 Events/selectAllValueChanged.md

 ===========================================================================

 <!--shortDescription-->
-Raised after the "Select All" check box's state changes.
+Raised when the "Select All" check box value is changed.
 <!--/shortDescription-->

 <!--fullDescription-->